tttor/csipb-jamu-prj/predictor/imbalance/README.md

       subject to the constraints of a given budget.
   * sampling methods
     * random undersampling and random oversampling
-    * synthetic minority oversampling technique (smote)
+    * synthetic minority oversampling technique (SMOTE)
 * algorithm-level
   * ensemble classifiers
     * Bagging-Style Methods